Rotorua – Guide for Backpackers

 The most famous thermal area in Rotorua is Te Puia, combining Maori cultural experience and geothermal attraction like the Pohutu Geyser that erupts 30m high and over 20 times per day.

-Last but not least, the Waimangu Valley: a 17km rift in a mountain split in half by an eruption.
+Last but not least, the Waimangu Volcanic Valley is a 17km rift in a mountain split in half by an eruption.
 The seven craters around display colourful lakes, small geysers and silica terraces.
-Impressive!
+See how the landscape has changed over time with augmented reality on the Waimangu App and rediscover the iconic Pink and White Terraces – now below the surface of Lake Rotomahana.

 If your budget allows it, Rotorua has plenty of activities to offer within a short walk, drive, shuttle ride from the city centre.
 On the Kaituna River, you can raft the highest commercially rafted waterfall in New Zealand, a 7m drop into water that is populated by sacred eels and breathtaking scenery.